SageJames/Agilechan/README.md

 # Agilechan
  .._██_..
  ‹(•¿•)›
   ..(█) ..
-A virtual assistance that helped you follow whatever agile practice you want to do with your team.
+A virtual assistant that helps you follow agile practices.
    ../ I.

 ## Introduction

-The agile process is a mindset created by developers to welcome change and overcome difficult task.
-For all people that have or want to be a part of a modern development team it is essentail to learn the agile mindset and the agile frameworks.
-That is why agilechan was invented.
-Its job is to support you while you and your team go through the agile process.
-Agilechan provides you with many different framework such as Scrum, XP, Kanban, etc. Agilechan will keep track of your processes and tell you what part of the process you are in and remind you about the princiles of agile all from your terminal!
+The agile mindset was created by developers to welcome change and overcome difficulty.
+For all people that have or want to be a part of a modern development team it is essential to learn the agile mindset and its frameworks.
+That is why Agilechan was invented.
+Its job is to support you while keeping track of your daily agile processes and reminding you about the principles of agile from your terminal!
+Currently Agilechan provides support for Scrum, XP, and Kanban.

 ## Equipment & Materials

 You will need:
 * Terminal
+* Linux
 * Java

 ## Example